Sustainable Procurement of Soybeans

 Soybeans are cultivated in a wide range of regions, from cool temperate zones to the tropics, and are one of the most widely used raw materials for food products in the world.
 Soy meat, soymilk and other products made from soybeans have recently been attracting attention as a food that can address our global food issues with the continuing growth of the world population.
 They are also increasingly important as a food associated with the growing interest in health globally.

-On the other hand, we are also aware that the infringement of rights of indigenous people and communities and other human rights problems, as well as the destruction of forests and ecosystems, soil contamination of farmlands due to pesticides, and other environmental problems are occurring in some soybean producing regions.
+On the other hand, we are aware of social and environmental problems occurring in some soybean producing regions, such as the infringement of human rights of indigenous poeple and local communities, destruction of forests and ecosystems, and soil contamination of farmlands due to pesticides.

 In June 2021, the Fuji Oil Group formulated the Responsible Soybeans and Soy Products Sourcing Policy in order to meet the expectations of our customers amid the growing needs for soy products, while addressing the issues at soy production areas.
 After establishing the policy, we set medium- to long-term goals and KPIs to achieve sustainable procurement of soybeans.